souxls/Collections/README.md

  * [HelloGitHub](https://github.com/521xueweihan/HelloGitHub) :octocat: 分享 GitHub 上有趣、入门级的开源项目
  * [edex-ui](https://github.com/GitSquared/edex-ui) - A cross-platform, customizable science fiction terminal emulator with advanced monitoring & touchscreen support.
  * [freenom](https://github.com/ohmyzsh/ohmyzsh) - Freenom域名自动续期。Freenom domain name renews automatically.
+ * [rhubarb-lip-sync](https://github.com/DanielSWolf/rhubarb-lip-sync) - Rhubarb Lip Sync is a command-line tool that automatically creates 2D mouth animation from voice recordings.
+You can use it for characters in computer games, in animated cartoons, or in any other project that requires animating mouths based on existing recordings.